-For the three month periods ended December 28, 2012 and December 30, 2011, basic net income per share for Class A and Class B shares has been presented using the two class method as described above.
+For the three month period ended December 27, 2013, basic loss per share for Class A and Class B shares has been presented using the two class method described above and is the same due to the cumulative net loss incurred in the period.
+For the three month period ended December 28, 2012, basic net income per share for Class A and Class B shares has been presented using the two class method and reflects the allocation of undistributed income as described above.